Løgting Act no. 60 of 10 May 2000 on the Ombudsman of the Løgting as amended latest by Løgting Act no 91 of 7.th. June 2020

 § 3.
 Acts of the Løgting may provide general rules for the institution of the Ombudsman.
 Otherwise, the Ombudsman conducts his official duties independently of the Løgting.

 § 4.
-The responsibilities of the Ombudsman extend to all the Faroese public administration (of the Land and of the Kommunur municipalities).
+The responsibilities of the Ombudsman extend to all of the Faroese public administration (of the Land and of the Kommunur municipalities), and the conditions of children in private institutions, etc. whose assignment directly concerns children.

 (3) In his assessment of municipal administration, the Ombudsman shall consider the special circumstances under which municipalities function.